rzeldent/esp32cam-rtsp/README.md

   - Lens correction
   - Horizontal mirror
   - Vertical flip
-  - Downside enable
+  - Downsize enable
   - Color bar

-The software provides contains also a mDNS server to be easily discoverable on the local network.
+The software also provides a mDNS server to be easily discoverable on the local network.
-It advertises HTTP (port 80) and RTSP (port 554)
+It advertises HTTP (port 80) and RTSP (port 554).

 ## Required